traverseda/PySdfScad/README.md

 things are missing and the stuff that does work doesn't work exactly like it does in openscad.

-An openscad interpretor written in python and using signed-distance functions.
+An openscad interpretor (compiler?) written in python and using signed-distance functions.

+Compiles openscad code to a python abstract-syntax-tree (which can then be converted into python text or run on as-is)

 We use [fogleman's SDF library](https://github.com/fogleman/sdf) which makes exentsive use of numpy.

 # Instalation

+# Faq

 ## Differences from openscad